Clarkkkk/paroles/README.md

 - `updateTime(time: number)`: update the current play time, should be synchronized with the song play time
 - `getCurrentLine()`: get the current lyrics line based on the current play time
 - `on(event, callback)`: subscribe the event and the callback will be called when event triggers.
     - `update` event: triggered when current lyrics line changes.
-Current lyrics line is available in callback `callback(currentLine: text)`
+Current lyrics line and index is available in callback `callback(currentLine: text, index: number)`

 ## Acknowledgment